-During my previous working incarnation as Chief Information Officer, a lot of my work diversified from what many would classify as “normal I.T.”!
+During my previous working incarnations, much of my work diversified from what many classify as “normal I.T.”!

 Now I have never been one for being labelled or typecast, so my achievements in working with partners and showcasing great technology outside the normal have always been a passion.
 One case study found me working with Condusiv technologies, which you can read about here Condusiv_Licensed_Trade_Charity_Case_Study

-Diskeeper and V-Locity are great products, both of which deal with fragmentation on completely different server technologies.
+Diskeeper and V-Locity are great products that deal with fragmentation on completely different server technologies.

 Approaching this from another I.T. perspective; the wireless network or WiFi is an element of I.T. that everyone requires, but they know little or care less about how it happens.
 Our partners at Ekahau whose tools are exceptionally good at analysing and troubleshooting WiFi, provide a training methodology essentially to help optimise your WiFi signals, so they too use less power by getting the WiFi setup right.

-These three perspectives are some of what a good vCIO strategy from ALC can bring to any organisation, big or small.
-Ascot London Consulting has built its’ knowledge around the care, focus and service provision of best practice and partners who can provide a better, greener, carbon-neutral future.
+These three perspectives are some of what a good CIOaaS strategy from ALC can bring to any organisation, big or small.
+Ascot London Consulting has built its’ knowledge around the care, focus and service provision of best practices and partners who can provide a better, greener, carbon-neutral future.